The Bengal Files: Release

+Theatrical

 The Bengal Files was theatrically released on 5 September 2025.
-The film has received an A (adults only) certificate from the CBFC, with a runtime of 204 minutes, with reasons citing extreme violence and gory content.
+The film received an A (adults only) certificate from the CBFC, with a runtime of 204 minutes, with reasons citing extreme violence and gory content.
 Agnihotri warned that he will pursue legal action if West Bengal prevents the release of his film.
 Actor Victor Banerjee urged the President of India to guarantee that the screening occurs peacefully, free from intimidation or interference, and that the rights of both artists and audiences are fully safeguarded.
 Prior to the film's release, Agnihotri publicly appealed to West Bengal Chief Minister Mamata Banerjee, urging her not to impose a ban on the film.
 He emphasized that it was a work of art and historical storytelling, rather than a means of division.

+Home media

+The film began streaming on ZEE5 from 21 November 2025.

 Accusations of non-release in West Bengal

 A day before the film's release, Pallavi Joshi alleged that the film had been unofficially banned in West Bengal, claiming theatre owners were being intimidated due to political pressure.
 She wrote a letter to Droupadi Murmu, the President of India, urging protection of the film's supposed constitutional right to be viewed.
 This issue escalated further when Amit Malviya, the chief of BJP IT Cell, accused the Mamata Banerjee-led Trinamool Congress government of unofficially banning the film, while the accused party denied any involvement in the film's non-release, asserting that the decision rested solely with theatre owners and multiplex operators.
 Theatre owners in Kolkata clarified that no slots were available for the film as they were already screening films such as The Conjuring: Last Rites, Dhumketu, Bohurupi, and Baaghi 4.

 Amid the controversy, it was announced that the film will eventually have its first invitation-only screening in Kolkata on September 13, 2025, at Dr. Syama Prasad Mookerjee Bhasha Bhavan, which is part of the National Library.
 The screening was organised by the socio-cultural platform Khola Hawa, restricting entry to the venue.
 A massive contingent of the Central Industrial Security Force (CISF) was deployed inside the National Library, and the audience included BJP leaders, former Meghalaya Governor Tathagata Roy, and noted Bengali singer Paroma.
 Swapan Dasgupta, a member of the BJP national executive and former MP, stated that Union Home Minister Amit Shah took a personal interest in arranging security and hoped that after the screening, theater owners would feel encouraged to show the film.

 On 23 September 2025, the Calcutta High Court eventually questioned the West Bengal government whether it had imposed any restrictions on the film's release in the state.
 The state government told the Court that there was no such official or unofficial ban on the film.